-Whether your pup is approaching her golden years or you recently adopted a senior dog, you probably have noticed some signs of aging.
-To promote health and longevity in your senior dog, you might need to provide a bit more care than a younger pup.
+Whether your pup is approaching their golden years or you recently adopted a senior dog, you may have noticed some signs of aging.
+To promote health and longevity in your furry friend, you might need to provide different care than you would for a younger pup.

 When Is a Dog Considered a Senior?